 - Deficiency of folic acid - megaloblastic anaemia of infancy can develop due to folic acid deficiency during rapid growth.
 Folate deficiency can also occur in malabsorption syndromes such as coeliac disease, in inflammatory bowel disease and in children taking anticonvulsants.

-- Thalassaemias - normal haemoglobin is underproduced due to mutations in the alpha or beta globin chains.
+- Thalassaemias - normal Hb is underproduced due to mutations in the alpha or beta globin chains.

-- Anaemia of chronic disease (eg chronic pyelonephritis, chronic renal failure, bacterial endocarditis, osteomyelitis) - due to impaired erythropoietin production.
+- Anaemia of chronic disease (eg, chronic pyelonephritis, chronic kidney disease, bacterial endocarditis, osteomyelitis) - due to impaired erythropoietin production.
 Anaemia can also be associated with hypothyroidism.

 - Sideroblastic anaemia - hereditary sideroblastic anaemia is very rare.